And because it tastes so good!

-Eating healthy fruit sugar is actually vital for health.
-To thrive, each of our trillion cells needs a steady supply of sugar; their fuel glucose.
+Eating healthy fruit sugar is actually vital for health, because it comes perfectly packaged with fibre, vitamins, phytonutrients, antioxidants, water content and micronutrients.
 We crave sweets because every single cell in our body runs on glucose.
 The mistake comes when we try to curb those cravings with baked goods and candies filled with highly refined flours, sugars, processed ingredients, and fat.

 What we should be grabbing is nature’s finest food – fruit.
 It’s attractive to our senses in every way as bright, easy to hold, fragrant, juicy and sweet.
-So eat fruit in abundance, because with it also comes fibre, vitamins, minerals, water and antioxidants.
+So eat fruit in abundance.

 So no, fruit doesn’t make you fat.